postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-intro_to_workspaces.md

 Your team also shares a similar challenge.
 If projects A and B have dozens of collections, it's difficult for your team to quickly identify your specific collections.
 Even if they subscribe to and favorite your collections, they can become lost in a long list of other collections in the sidebar.

-Workspaces enables you to create a Workspace in Project A and Project B. In each Workspace you add or create the collections and invite others to collaborate.
-The Workspace becomes visible to all members of the Workspace, and all of you can work on the collections.
-In addition, when you add or change an element, such as an environment or monitor associated with the collection, all Workspaces members can see the updates as they happen.
+Workspaces enables you to create a Workspace in Project A and Project B. In each Workspace you can add or create collections and invite others to collaborate.
+Each Workspaces member can see when others add or change an element, such as an environment or monitor.

-Workspaces lets you group and view collection elements by team or